fuze-ac/api-specs/PUBLIC_API_SPEC.md

 - caller identity and scope
 - entitlement and plan state where relevant
 - product ownership and allowed action semantics
-- billing, credits, or wallet prerequisites where relevant
+- billing, Platform Credits, or wallet prerequisites where relevant
 - policy constraints for regulated or trust-sensitive flows

 ### 14.3 Public read rules